CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 # fit is a method inside LinearRegression class - they are like functions.
 model.fit(X_train, y_train)

 ```
+* Fitting the value of x_train and y_train for linear refression model
 ![alt text](<Image Resources/image.png>)

 ### Inference
+* Predicting

 ```python
 y_pred = model.predict(X_test)
 y_pred
 ```
+* y_pred is used in the predicting with x_test as the x variables

 ### Making the prediction of a single data point with Longitude = -122.23, Latitude = 37.84, Housing Median Age = 50, Total rooms = 2515, Total Bedrooms = 399 , Populations = 970, Households = 373, Median Income = 5.8596

 #### Test Sample (Row No. 120) = -122.23,37.84,50,2515,399,970,373,5.8596
 ![alt text](<Image Resources/image3.png>)
 #### Actual Value = $327,600

 ### Prediction Model